polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 hand-written inner kernel can't be attained through compiler generated code, (2) one shouldn't be subject to the vagaries of a compiler when generating such code where even the last ounce of performance should be extracted.
-Both points are debatable.
+Both points are debatable, and the issues involved are addressable.

-Over here, our experiment is also interesting because it tells us whether the remaining difference in performance is coming from the carefully tailored instruction selection and schedule used in BLIS' micro-kernel, which the compiler (being tasked to deal with the entire world of programs) is unable to nail down optimally.
+Over here, our experiment is also interesting because it tells us whether the remaining difference in performance is coming from the carefully tailored instruction selection and schedule used in BLIS' micro-kernel, which the compiler (having been tasked to deal with the entire world of programs) is unable to nail down optimally.
 Seeing a big difference when we swap out our inner loops with the BLIS kernel could be disappointing because it would mean we'll have to now get into LLVM to see how we could improve things as one option.
-OTOH, the lack of any significant improvement would be great news for us because we can now focus on the macro kernels, code and loops that we have all possible control over, to go closer to the peak.
-It would also be a tribute to all those who have worked on the LLVM backends and surrounding infrastructure.
+OTOH, the lack of any significant improvement would be great news for us because we could then focus on the "macro kernel", code and loops that we have all possible control over, to go closer to the peak.
+It would also be a tribute to all those who have worked on LLVM backends and surrounding infrastructure.

 ![](blis-micro-kernel.png)